 The atheist blogger, who was once lauded by many for his rationalist approach and bravery during the Shahbag movement, is gradually being distanced by many, even from the atheist circle of Bengal.

-Sunnyur, once proudly claimed in his video, in 2013, “I am a proud atheist.
+Sunnyur Rahman, once proudly claimed in his video, in 2013, “I am a proud atheist.
 Thank God I am an atheist.”
 But now shares videos, where he is seen pleading for ‘ghar wapasi’, rejoicing on becoming a Sanatani Hindu and then stating how his Hindu brethren in India are exploited especially in Bengal.
-He often posts videos, are not against religious bigotry but have a communal in tone.
+So Sunnyur Rahman is now Satyanisth Arya and he often posts videos, which are not against religious bigotry but have a communal in tone.
 On his line of attacks now are not religious beliefs but community, to be precise Muslims and the Bengali Hindus, whom he in many videos of his declare as meek people, who prefer boot licking the Muslims.

 Several videos made by him are available on Google, Youtube, and Facebook.
 They have either been uploaded by Sunnyur himself or by some channel or by unknown individuals.
 Significantly, Sunnyur is not on work permit in India but in several of his videos and cartoons, he has shared his Paytm number, asking people to donate.
 Most of these videos often target the Chief Minister of Bengal or mock the Muslims of India.
 He uploaded his last video on December 30, 2017, where he shared the news of two other atheist bloggers Asad Nur and Lemon Fakir joining him in India.